Kyoto, Japan | DIY Travel Guide

 To get to Higashiyama district from the area of Daiwa Roynet Ekimae Premier, go to Karasuma Nanajo bus stop and take 206 city bus.
 Alight at Kiyomizumichi bus stop.
 From there, walk for around 5 minutes to Ninenzaka.

-To get to Kinkaku-ji Temple from Higashiyama, go to Kiyomizumichi bus stop and take bus 206.
+To get to Kinkaku-ji from Higashiyama, go to Kiyomizumichi bus stop and take bus 206.
 Alight at Kumano Jinja-Mae Shrine and walk to Kumano Jinja-mae bus stop.
 Take bus 204 to Kinkakuji-michi.
-Then walk a few meters to Kinkaku-ji Temple.
+Then walk a few meters to Kinkaku-ji.

 HOW TO GET TO KYOTO STATION FROM KIFUNE SHRINE